Jump To Section

 Once the pasta is cooked to your liking, add the confit garlic cloves and heat through.
 Finish by drizzling in extra virgin olive oil and sprinkling in the parsley.
 To serve, twist the pasta on the pasta fork and transfer to the serving dish.
 Spoon the remaining garlic cloves and sauce over the noodles.
 Finish the dish with more extra virgin olive oil, lemon zest, and grated bottarga.
 If you cannot source bottarga, the dish is beautiful with only the garlic confit and lemon zest to finish.

-How to Store Your Spaghetti
+How to Store Homemade Spaghetti Pasta Dough

 Your options for storing your fresh pasta depend on the shape and thickness of the pasta.
 For cut pasta like spaghetti alla chitarra, you can dry or freeze the pasta.